sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### exporter
 1. Telemetry container receive all the events reported from all the event detectors.
 2. Telemetry container provides support for streaming out received events live to multiple external clients via gNMI.
-3. Telemetry container upon restart sends data from redis as current, before switching to live streaming.
-This helps with any update during telemetry downtime.
+3. Telemetry container upon restart uses data from redis as current for missed updates during telemetry downtime.
 This may incur sending some duplicate events, if the event has not changed during downtime.

 ### Event reliability